mindspore-ai/docs/docs/programming_guide/source_en/tensor.md

 Tensors of different dimensions represent different data.
 For example, a 0-dimensional tensor represents a scalar, a 1-dimensional tensor represents a vector, a 2-dimensional tensor represents a matrix, and a 3-dimensional tensor may represent the three channels of RGB images.

-> All examples in this document can be run in the PyNative mode and do not support CPUs.
+> All examples in this document can be run in the PyNative mode.

 ## Tensor Structure